Should I quit my direct sales biz?

 Direct sales is HARD work, ya’ll.
 It doesn’t happen overnight.
 It can take months and sometimes even years to gain a strong customer base and find “your people”.
 The reality is you don’t have a boss holding you accountable and nobody is making you do the work.
 And, SO many quit before they ever really get started.

 - A 2018 AARP Foundation’s study indicates 44% of direct sellers dropped out within a year

 - A 2011 eBook by Jon M. Taylor, Ph.D., founder of the Consumer Awareness Institute also discusses dropout rates:

-- A minimum of 50% drop out within the first year
+- 50% drop out within the first year

-- A minimum of 90% decide to leave within five years
+- 90% decide to leave within five years